Your todo list:

 Film Noir is located on the lower left side of the NW face of The Slab.
 It is the route starting just to the right of Just Another Boys Climb

 .
 Nasty Boys climbs into the top half of this route.

 A view from the Fern Canyon trail.
 Film Noir climb...

 May 18, 2012

 An instant classic!
-The rock is perfect and the moves are fantastic.
 A great redpoint crux up high, and little chance for a rest after the slab, makes for a challenging and continuous journey.
 The route gets better with each passing bolt.
-A few long runners will help with rope drag.
-Height dependent crux.
+Long runners on bolts 4 and 7 will help with rope drag.

 By Jack Sparrow

 From: denver, co

 rating: 5.12d 7c 28 IX 28 E6 6b